Sangeeta (Pakistani actress): Film directing

 Sangeeta directed her debut film in 1976, Society Girl, which was a box-office hit.
 Her second film as director was Mujhay Galay Laga Lo, starring Sangeeta, Kaveeta, Ghulam Mohiuddin, Nayyar Sultana, and Bahar Begum.
 In 1978, she directed the critically acclaimed film Mutthi Bhar Chawal.
 Her film Mian Biwi Razi (1982) celebrated its Platinum Jubilee and was a highly successful movie.
 Her film Thori Si Bewafai was the first Pakistani film to be shot in United States.
 During the 1990s, she directed commercially successful films like Khilona (1996) and Nikah (1998).
 In 2019, she directed the romantic film Sirf Tum Hi To Ho.

 Personal life

 Sangeeta's first marriage was to fellow Pakistani actor Humayun Qureshi.
 Together, they had a daughter.
 After some years, this marriage failed and they divorced.
-Sangeeta,then married the business tycoon Naveed Akbar Butt with him she had two daughter but they divorced and took the custoday of her daughters.
+Sangeeta then married the business tycoon Naveed Akbar Butt with him she had two daughters but they divorced and took the custody of her daughters.
 She is also the aunt of British American actress Jiah Khan.